k78ma/quartz/content/4B/ECE 457A/Depth-First Search.md

 Essentially, DFS trades guarantees for speed and memory efficiency.
 It has a low memory usage of $O(b\cdot d)$.
 The worst case time is still $O(b^{d})$.

 ## Traversal
-Usually we use [[Tree Traversal|pre-order traversal]] (left, right, root).
+Usually we use [[Tree Traversal|pre-order traversal]] (root, left, right).
 Basically, we go as deep as possible; when stuck, backtrack to the nearest ancestor with an unexpanded child.

 ![[Depth-First Search-1769121545908.webp]]